 The definition of what good design is changing -- a good design now takes into consideration how it fits into larger systems, whether it’s social systems, how people relate; business systems, or how it fits into the industry; technical systems, what’s available out there in the technology world; or ecological systems.
 The best thing the designers can do today for the planet is to get to work and start putting good designs out in the world.
 Small problems, the big problems of the world -- take them all on.

 What else can be done in terms of changing Americans behavior in regards to sustainable environments and their interactions with these environments?
 How do you think the behavior of Swedes or Danes, who are the top OECD sustainability rankings worldwide, evolved over the years?

 It’s the demand-side, what they find desirable.
 Swedes and Danes, and Europeans in general, are in some ways further ahead than Americans, because they have policies that support green initiatives.
 Policy helps drive what the vision is, and helps put a target on the wall that we can aim for.
 I think that's one difference between Europe and the States: Europe has policies, and people rely less on themselves to come up with sustainable solutions.
 In the States, we don’t have those policy incentives at all.
 It all originates in business.
 It’s a difference between carrot and stick approaches.

 But Danes and Swedes demanded those regulations and policies through their democratic processes.
 Where did that demand come from?

 That’s a good question.
 I think the best way to answer that is Europeans just have a closer relationship with the environment around them and use it differently.
-You can find Germans travelling everywhere and anywhere.
+You can find Germans traveling everywhere and anywhere.
 Even when they’re in their own country, they’re walking all over the place, always engaged with the environment.
 That’s why they’re so much further ahead in the green space, because they know, and have a greater empathy, for the environment.
-Whereas the car culture in the States removes us from that, from natural systems, from natural cycles.
+Whereas the car culture in the States removes us from that, from natural systems and cycles.